 'I grieved for what we once had and the beautiful memories that seemed so far away.'

-From this loving space, I trusted, surrendered and let go of the struggle.
+I trusted, surrendered, and let go of the struggle from this loving space.
 I began to shine a light on depression with compassion and love, instead of hopelessness and frustration.

 'Like a phoenix rising from the ashes, our relationship saw life for the first time in many years.'

-We acknowledged that as a couple we needed to learn and grow from life’s challenges, rather than consciously pushing our relationship to the edge to find a resolution, as there was no resolution.
+We acknowledged that as a couple, we needed to learn and grow from life’s challenges rather than consciously pushing our relationship to the edge to find a resolution.

-We learnt that pausing before speaking in the moment of anger allowed an engagement of words that was more compassionate and loving.
+We learnt that pausing before speaking in the moment of anger allowed an engagement of more compassionate and loving words.

-But more importantly, through the gentle process of exposing our vulnerabilities with each other, revealing the unattractive parts and the fear, we began the healing process and brought the light back where hurt and neglect had existed.
+More importantly, through the gentle process of exposing our vulnerabilities to each other, revealing the unattractive parts and the fear, we began the healing process and brought the light back to where hurt and neglect had existed.

 It was here that our souls embraced for the first time in many years.
 We were feeling and tasting freedom and not the stranglehold of depression.